 Join over 10,000 others and get the step-by-step blueprint to make your first $1,000 blogging.
 Opt-in below to have it sent straight to your inbox!
 100% Free!

 MLMs and “Be Your Own CEO” Businesses

 MLM stands for multi-level marketing, and these “own your own business opportunities” are often targeted specifically to stay-at-home moms.
 Long-running examples of MLMs are Avon and Tupperware, while newer MLMs include Beachbody and LuLaRoe.

 These businesses claim to be legitimate ways to make money online, and they can be attractive for a variety of compelling reasons.

 For example, they tend to revolve around types of products and services that moms use and like, and they’re designed to tap into your existing social networks as a starting point from which to build a customer base.

 But they also come with costs.
 Sometimes you have to pay to join.
 There may be required training and certifications.
 And, most importantly, you almost always have to buy your own samples and inventory.

 On top of that, most programs have minimum sales thresholds that you need to maintain in order to stay active, which can all but force you to buy yet more samples and inventory.

-Do some women do very well with MLMs?
-Yes, and I won’t deny that fact.
-But the evidence shows that’s not true in most cases.
-For example, AARP found that about half of those involved in an MLM lost money, about a quarter broke even, and a quarter made money.
+Some women do very well with MLMs.
+However, a study conducted by AARP found that about half of those involved in an MLM lost money, while about a quarter broke even.
+Just a quarter of MLM entrepreneurs made money.